In Part 1 I covered cookies and how we track readers, in aggregate but never personally, with them.

 Keeping Your Information Safe

-You will note in the above that the places we store your information are generally considered best in class, and we use two factor authentication (2FA) to access those services—what a pain in the ass that is!
+You will note in the above that the places we store your information are best in class, and we use two factor authentication (2FA) to access those services—what a pain in the ass that is!

 However, we go to a lot of trouble to keep your information safe: